bbepis/XUnity.AutoTranslator/README.md

 Because this is a prefix API, the `Bundle` property will be null when the method is called and it is up to you to set it to a different value if you can handle the specified path.

-If you update the `Bundle` property, remember to call the `Complete` to indicate your intentions regarding:
+If you update the `Bundle` property, remember to call the `Complete` method to indicate your intentions regarding:
  * Whether or not the remaining prefixes should be skipped.
  * Whether or not the original method should be skipped.